seraogianluca/RoomBooking/docs/Tutorial.md

 ### 1.1 Entities

 Entities in JPA are representations of the data that can be persisted to the database.
 In particular, an entity represents a table in the database and each instance of it represents a row.
 Entities are mapped on Java's classes through Annotations.
-To map an entity we need to specify the `@Entity` annotation.
+To map an entity, we need to specify the `@Entity` annotation.
 The table name and columns can be specified with the `@Table` and the `@Column` annotations respectively.

-A simple enitity declaration is showed in the code below:
+A simple entity declaration is showed in the code below:

 ````java
 @Entity